 Where do people normally install sliding doors?

 The installation usually takes one working day, depending on the size of the project.
-However, Entrance Access Solution will always ensure that premises are secured by the end of the day where required.
+However, Entrance Access Solution will always ensure that premises are secured by the end of the day.

 What doors can be converted into sliding doors?